official-stockfish/fishtest/README.md

 Get opening book and cutechess-cli
 TODO!

-### Set up connection to server
+### Set up ssh connection to the server

-Connect to the server, and forward ports locally (5555 for Celery Flower, 27017 for MongoDB and 5672 for RabbitMQ):
+Establish a ssh connection using local port forwarding (27017 for MongoDB and 5672 for RabbitMQ)

 ```
-$ ssh -v -f username@remote_host -L 5555:localhost:5555 -L 27017:localhost:27017 -L 5672:localhost:5672 -N
+$ ssh -f worker@remote_host -L 27017:localhost:27017 -L 5672:localhost:5672 -N
 ```

 ## Launching the worker